Stockholm Arlanda is building to handle more passengers

 Swedavia is making major investments over the next few years to meet the sharp increase in passenger volume.
 Two projects are now being launched to make room for more aircraft and create smoother flows for passengers.

 Room for more aircraft

-The second project now being launched involves the construction of a new parking stand for aircraft that do not need to park at a gate.
+We are building Apron E, a 100,000 square metre parking stand for aircraft that do not need to park at a gate.
 This will accommodate eleven normal-sized aircraft or five larger model aircraft.

 More projects ahead

 Since 2010, the number of passengers at Stockholm Arlanda has increased by about 40 per cent.
 Swedavia is investing 13 billion kronor through 2043 to handle this large passenger growth and increase access.
 Other projects included in this effort are an expanded security checkpoint in Terminal 5, additional parking spaces close to the terminals and a marketplace with more shops, restaurants and other services.

 The picture is a sketch of Stockholm Arlanda’s new aircraft parking stand, produced by the architectural firm Tengbom.